leanprover-community/lean-liquid/README.md

 * The file `liquid.lean` contains the statement of the theorem that we want to check.
 * The ingredients that go into the theorem statement are defined in several other files.
   The most important pieces are:
-  - `breen_deligne.lean` contains an axiomatic definition
+  - `breen_deligne/basic.lean` contains an axiomatic definition
     of the data describing a Breen--Deligne resolution.
     It does *not* contain a formal proof of the Breen--Deligne resolution.
     At some point we may formalize Breen--Deligne resolutions,